 Special about Sundays in Hong Kong

 If you happen to be in Hong Kong on a Sunday, you'll notice that the streets are filled with women sitting on cardboard or tarps, chatting, eating, singing, and sometimes just resting.
-There are over 300,000 of them and they are not homeless.
+There are over 300,000 of them, and they are not homeless.

-It's quite something and we didn't know what all these people were doing until I Googled it later that Sunday we were there.
+It's quite something, and we didn't know what all these people were doing until I Googled it later that Sunday we were there.

 The best time to travel to Hong Kong

 Hong Kong's high season is from October until mid-May.
-Temperatures are lower than and it's less humid outside.
-From mid-December until February, it can get as cold as 10°C/50°F. January is the driest month, with on average just one day of rain per week.
+Temperatures are lower than, and it's less humid outside.
+From mid-December until February, it can get as cold as 10°C/50°F. January is the driest month, with, on average, just one day of rain per week.

-If you want to go shopping, it's good to know that Hong Kong has two sales periods: from December until February and from July until September.
+If you want to go shopping, it's good to know that Hong Kong has two sales periods: from December until February and July until September.

 Where to stay in Hong Kong